amiechen/codrops-scribbler/README.md

 *   [Font Awesome v4](http://fontawesome.io/)

 ## License
-Use it freely but please do not republish, distribute or sell "as-is".
+Use it freely but, please! do not republish, distribute or sell "as-is".
 [Read more about our license.](http://tympanus.net/codrops/licensing/)

 ## Misc